 Being a foster parent can be demanding, so you must be healthy and emotionally stable.
 While the exact procedure may vary by state, typically you will be asked to complete a physical exam and possibly a tuberculosis (TB) test, or provide medical clearance to help establish that you are healthy enough to take on the responsibility of fostering.

 Applicants must be at least 21 years of age, but there are no restrictions as to ethnicity, marital status, or sexual orientation.
-The state of Texas does require separated adults to be legally divorced.

 You must have enough bedroom space for each foster child placed in your home.
 They must have a bed of their own and cannot share a bed nor sleep on a cot or trundle bed.
 A foster child may not share a bedroom with the foster parent unless they are under the age of one and sleep in a crib.
 An adult cannot move out of their bedroom and sleep on the couch to make room.